 It is more to me that just the financial assistance.
 It is a validation of one's hard work.
 It is a great feeling to know that an organization or individual is so impressed with your accomplishments that they help sponsor your education.

 What are your personal and professional goals?

-What are your suggestions for students who are searching for scholarships?
+What are your suggestions for students looking for scholarships?

-What are you looking forward to the most about being an NIU Huskie?
+What is the best thing about being an NIU Huskie?

 There is a certain camaraderie at NIU that I enjoy.
 The ME program, in particular, can be very tough at times, as I am sure several other discplines are as well.
 There is a certain kinship that forms between the students in this school.
 I have met engineers that have graduated from NIU and noticed the same thing.
 There is an instant bond.
 I never experienced that at community college.